xxh/xxh/xde/README.md

 ./xde test              # run tests first time
 ```

-2. Open `~/git/xxh` in your IDE to make changes and commit many repos.
+2. Open `~/git/xxh` in your IDE to make changes and commit.
 3. Now you can go to `start` host and try your first connect using xxh:
 ```shell script
 ./xde goto start